Andy Warhol (song): Warhol's reaction

 Bowie, an admirer of Warhol, sent him a copy of Hunky Dory and performed "Andy Warhol" for him in person at Warhol's studio the Factory in New York in September 1971, before the album was released.
-But due to Warhol's typically minimal reaction, Bowie was never sure if he liked it.
-Tony Zanetta, who had brought Bowie to the Factory and later portrayed Warhol in Warhol's first play, Pork (1971), maintained that Warhol "didn't say anything but absolutely hated it".
+Due to Warhol's typically minimal reaction, however, Bowie was never sure if he liked it.

 Other releases

 The song was released as the B-side of the single "Changes" in January 1972.
 It also appeared on the Japanese compilation The Best of David Bowie from 1974.
 An edited version, with the dialogue in the introduction cut, as it was on the US single version, is included on Re:Call 1, part of the 2015 boxed set Five Years (1969–1973).

 Live versions

 A performance sung by Dana Gillespie was recorded for BBC Radio's In Concert strand on 3 June 1971, presented by John Peel and first broadcast on 20 June that year.
 Bowie played this song at BBC's Sounds of the 70s with Bob Harris on 23 May 1972.
 This was broadcast on 19 June 1972, and in 2000 was released on the Bowie at the Beeb album.
 A performance recorded at Santa Monica Civic Auditorium on 20 October 1972 has been released on Santa Monica '72 and Live Santa Monica '72.
 The song was a 1972 regular performance, but it was not played again until the 1995 Outside Tour with Nine Inch Nails.
 One live performance from 1995 was released in 2020 on the live album Ouvre le Chien (Live Dallas 95).
 A November 1996 tour rehearsal recording of the song, which originally aired on a BBC radio broadcast in 1997, was released in 2020 on the album ChangesNowBowie.